 - How to think and work as a team

-- How to create working software within short timeboxes
+- How to create working product within short timeboxes

-Because the Scrum agile process is sufficiently different from traditional software development, training along with on-site coaching or mentoring is usually required.
+Beyond an introduction to agile development and Scrum, training along with on-site coaching or mentoring is usually required.
 What seems to work best for most companies is some initial training, oriented at creating a willingness to try Scrum and to understanding its core principles.

 This general training is usually then followed up with practice-specific training or coaching, such as bringing a test-driven development expert on-site to work hands-on with teams in their code.